sachenl/dsc-phase-4-project/README.md

 ## 2. Define the train generator, validation generator and test generator.

 We plot some of the images in the training dataset.
 However, I can not tell which one is a case of pneumonia and which one is a normal case just by looking at the pictures.
-Now we are going to train the computer with a pretrainned cnn model to predict whether the picture belong to pneumonia or normal case.
+So now we will train the computer with a Pretrainned CNN model to predict whether the picture belongs to pneumonia or normal case.

 ![fig 2 samples](https://raw.githubusercontent.com/sachenl/dsc-phase-4-project/main/image/fig%202%20sample%20images.png)